ElenaUJ/MovieMate-Angular/README.md

 MovieMate is a movie app that allows users to access information about different movies.
 Users can register, update their personal information, and manage a list of their favourite movies.

 The client side user interface complements the REST API and MongoDB database which have been [set up previously](https://github.com/ElenaUJ/MyFlix-movie-app), providing a seamless experience for users.
-Built with the MEAN-stack (MongoDB, Express, Angular, Node.js), MovieMate is a full-stack we application which offers a user-friendly, responsive and efficient solution for those seeking movie information and management.
+Built with the MEAN-stack (MongoDB, Express, Angular, Node.js), MovieMate is a full-stack application which offers a user-friendly, responsive and efficient solution for those seeking movie information and management.

 ## How to Run